Duomo Florence opening hours

 Discover the city’s most famous cathedral and step into centuries of Renaissance history.

-The Florence Cathedral, also known as the Cathedral of Santa Maria del Fiore, awaits your arrival.
-Here are the essential details about Duomo florence times:
+The Florence Cathedral, also known as the Cathedral of Santa Maria del Fiore, remains open to the public.
+The following table displays the Duomo Florence times:

 | Location | Days Open | Regular Hours |